irods/python-irodsclient/README.md

 <iRODSMeta 13186 key2 value5 units2>]
 ```

-Now, with only one AVU on the object with a name of "key2", *get_one*
+With only one AVU on the object with a name of "key2", *get_one*
 is assured of not throwing an exception:

 ```python